 The IPA also recognizes that in the Section 8-103 Plan under consideration in Docket No. 16-0413, Ameren Illinois has included a Small Business Direct Install program.
 As noted in the discussion of the Demand Based Ventilation Control in Section 9.5.4.2, because that program has not been approved by the Commission, the Small Business Direct Install program proposed under Section 16-111.5B cannot be considered "duplicative" of the Section 8-103 Small Business Direct Install program.
 To mitigate any such concerns, however, the Commission could consider offering only conditional approval of the Small Business Direct Install program in this Plan, contingent on the Small Business Direct Install program not being approved in Docket No. 16-0413, and with the rejection of the program proposed here contingent on Ameren Illinois (or other stakeholders) demonstrating that if the duplicative screening criteria were applied, the Section 16-111.5B program would in fact be duplicative of the Section 8-103 program.
+In approving the 2017 Plan, the Commission concluded that "due to the stipulation in Docket No. 16-0413, it appears that there is no longer a dispute regarding the SBDI program" and adopted "the resolution reached by the parties to treat the GDS, 360 Energy, and Franklin Energy SBDI Programs as an expansion of Ameren's Section 8-103 SBDI Program."

 The IPA further notes that one additional small business program (Deep Retrofit, which targets just gas stations and convenience stores) narrowly failed the TRC test.
-This program initially passed the TRC, but as discussed in footnote 246, when Ameren Illinois updated its methodology for including the future price of carbon, the results for this program fell just below the TRC to 0.98.
+This program initially passed the TRC, but as discussed in footnote 259, when Ameren Illinois updated its methodology for including the future price of carbon, the results for this program fell just below the TRC to 0.98.

 However, even with a positive TRC, Ameren Illinois determined that this program would duplicate measures in both the recommended Small Business Direct Install program as well as the not recommended Small Business Whole Building program.
 Ameren Illinois initially had recommended not including this program for similar reasons to why it did not recommend including the Small Business Whole Building program, but this "duplicative" determination was rendered moot by the subsequent negative TRC result.
-Should there be further updates resulting in this program passing the TRC test, for the reasons stated above for the Small Business Whole Building program, the IPA would accept Ameren Illinois' recommendation to consider the Deep Retrofit program as "duplicative" rather than simply not "cost-effective."264
+Should there be further updates resulting in this program passing the TRC test, for the reasons stated above for the Small Business